freshworks/marketplace-sample-apps/Demo-Apps/ember-iparams-app/README.md

 - `yarn prodbuild` will perform the build and bundle tasks, which will eventually create the app's bundle in the `packages/app/dist` folder.
 - `yarn watch` will build Ember in development mode and will run `fdk run` so that the app can be served locally.

-Any changes you make to the Ember app's source files files will automatically trigger an Ember build and will be served locally when you run `yarn watch`.
+Any changes you make to the Ember app's source files will automatically trigger an Ember build and will be served locally when you run `yarn watch`.

 ### Project folder structure explained